 What are the penalties for breaking these laws?

-Council officers and RFS can take action where they've established there was a breach of the Regulation.
-This includes issuing Penalty Infringement Notices (on-the-spot-fines).
+Council officers and RFS can take action where it's established there was a breach of the Regulation.
+This includes issuing fines.

 Can I burn general rubbish?

-No, burning general rubbish and using incinerators is not allowed on residential properties within Eurobodalla Shire.
+No, burning general rubbish and using incinerators is not allowed on residential properties in Eurobodalla.
 Only rural properties that do not have access to a domestic waste collection service can burn rubbish.

 Unless approved by the Environmental Protection Authority (EPA), the Regulation does not allow you to burn: